YongoDavid/DEMO-2024-JULY/README.md

 Query parameter have been giving me issue even in Node / Express. so i will focus on it to understand better. i will upload more projects then go back to my PRACTICE. i also have to figure out what is wrong with My User app project and why i keep getting 500 when trying to get all the data from the db.
+Lastly i will also be making some corrects to myy SQLite project that i submited for a peer review.